twclab/LDAM/README.md

 # LDAM
-Single-cell analyses for "APOE4/4 is linked to damaging lipid droplets in Alzheimer's microglia"
+Single-cell analyses for the [APOE4/4 is linked to damaging lipid droplets in Alzheimer’s disease microglia](https://www.nature.com/articles/s41586-024-07185-7).